natenka/pyneng-book-en/docs/source/book/15_module_re/match.rst

     In [6]: print(match)
     None

-This is because match() searches for the word *Host* at the beginning of the line.
+This is because match() searches for *Host* word at the beginning of the line.
 But this message is in the middle.

 In this case it is easy to fix expression so that match() function finds match: